Aronnax9000/Vega816/README.md

 ```

 # Physical Design
 * Bus Mastering: Four Kohlbecker 65816 breakout style slots with auxiliary connections for VDA/VPA.
 Each slot is capable of bus mastering. (e.g. VIC-II or DMA controller).
+Slots 0 and 2 are on CLK0 and slots 1 and 3 are on CLK1.
+The normal usage pattern is for device 2 to perform DMA operations during VDA+VPA low from device 0, and similarly, device 3 during VDA+VPA low on device 1.

 * Four expansion slots supporting two devices apiece (e.g. two VIAs) with independently routable/prioritized IRQs.
 Expansion ports are memory mapped to $0280 to $02FF, 16 bytes per device, 32 bytes per card.